 Constellation Brands Prices Offering of Senior Notes

-/EIN News/ -- VICTOR, N.Y., Jan.
-30, 2023 (GLOBE NEWSWIRE) -- Constellation Brands, Inc. (NYSE: STZ), a leading beverage alcohol company, announced today that it priced the public offering of $500.0 million aggregate principal amount of 5.000% Senior Notes due 2026 (the “notes”) for a public offering price of 99.829% of the principal amount of the notes.
-The notes will be senior obligations that rank equally with all of Constellation’s other senior unsecured indebtedness.
+VICTOR, N.Y., Jan.
+30, 2023 (GLOBE NEWSWIRE) -- Constellation Brands, Inc. STZ, a leading beverage alcohol company, announced today that it priced the public offering of $500.0 million aggregate principal amount of 5.000% Senior Notes due 2026 (the "notes") for a public offering price of 99.829% of the principal amount of the notes.
+The notes will be senior obligations that rank equally with all of Constellation's other senior unsecured indebtedness.

 Closing of the offering is expected to occur on February 2, 2023.
 Constellation intends to use the net proceeds from the offering for general corporate purposes, including the repayment of a portion of its indebtedness outstanding under the delayed draw three-year term loan facility of its term loan credit agreement, dated as of August 9, 2022, as amended on October 18, 2022.